tokuhirom/Test-TCP/README.md

 # DESCRIPTION

-Test::TCP is test utilities for TCP/IP programs.
+Test::TCP is a test utility to test TCP/IP-based server programs.

 # METHODS